Adejuyigbe-Temitayo/Schema/README.md

-This is a program that schemes a json file returning the description of the attribute tagged message Some necessary dependencies and how to import them are given as follows:
+This is a program that schemes a json file returning the description of the attribute tagged message.

+Some necessary dependencies and how to import them are given as follows:

 | s/n | Dependencies | Import Syntax | Link to the Library | Usage in this Project